Go Back Up

 How to maintain a work-life balance

-For both employees and their employers, juggling several responsibilities both inside and outside the workplace can be a challenge.
-Despite the prevalence of work-life balance as a concept, some employers and employees need help finding the right balance between their professional lives and personal activities.
+Juggling several responsibilities inside and outside the workplace can be a challenge for employees and employers.
+Despite the popularity of keeping a good work-life balance, some employees need additional help finding the proper stability between their professional lives and personal time.

-This article will explain work-life balance, why it’s essential, and how you can maintain a healthy balance.
+This article will explain work-life balance, why it’s essential, and how to maintain a healthy balance.

 What is a work-life balance?

-Work-life balance is the achievement of being able to properly spend time on someone’s professional and personal life.
+Work-life balance is the achievement of spending equal time on someone’s professional and personal life.
 Essentially, it’s when employees prioritize their career and personal relationships equally without adversely affecting their physical or mental health.

-With the rise of technology and remote work, the boundaries between work and life can become blended.
-This makes setting boundaries vital.
+With the rise of technology and remote work, the boundaries between work and life can become blurred.
+Therefore, setting boundaries is vital to be successful at work and productive at home.

-Work and life shouldn’t be at odds with each other.
+Work and life shouldn’t be at odds.
 Your work and personal lives must work together to ensure a strong balance that enhances your physical and mental well-being.

-This can look different depending on the age of your workers and your industry.
-For example, Baby Boomers tend to value the stability of work, while Gen Xers are more likely to use paid time off (PTO) for family enrichment and relationships.
-Millennials and Gen Z focus more on finding meaningful work that supports their lifestyles so that a specific focus on work-life balance isn’t necessary.
+This can look different depending on your workers' age and industry.
+For example, Baby Boomers tend to value work stability, while Gen Xers are more likely to use paid time off (PTO) for family enrichment and relationships.
+Many Millennials and Gen Zers focus more on finding meaningful work that integrates with their lifestyles, so a specific focus on work-life balance isn’t as necessary.

 Why is work-life balance important?

-Ensuring that your employees can find the perfect balance between work and life is essential for establishing a healthy work environment.
-A poor work-life balance where employees are overworked can lead to chronic stress.
+Ensuring your employees can find the perfect balance between work and life is essential for establishing a healthy work environment.
+An unhealthy work-life balance where employees are overworked can lead to chronic stress.
 This can cause other physical and mental health issues, such as depression and heart problems.

 A poor balance can also affect work-related outcomes, such as employee burnout, which reduces overall productivity at your organization.
-According to a recent report1, organizations lose $322 billion in turnover and unproductivity globally due to burnout.
+According to a recent report, organizations lose $322 billion in turnover and unproductivity globally due to burnout1.

-According to the OECD Better Life Index2, full-time workers in the U.S. spend 61% of their time on personal care activities, such as eating, sleeping, and leisure.
-This equates to 14.6 hours daily, less than other OECD countries such as Italy, Germany, Canada, South Korea, Russia, France, and Brazil.
+According to the OECD Better Life Index, full-time workers in the U.S. spend 63% of their time on personal care activities, such as eating, sleeping, and leisure2.
+This equates to 15 hours daily, less than other OECD countries such as Italy, Germany, Canada, South Korea, Russia, France, and Brazil.

 By striking a better balance between work and life, workers with children can focus on family, and all employees can work toward improved personal health and leisure.